Skip to content

 When electrons jump into conduction band, it leaves a hole in the valence band.
 The hole can be treated as a positive charge, having an equal and opposite charge value as an electron.

-Under the influence of an electric filed, an electron in valence band can jump into a hole, creating new hole in the electron’s original position.
+Under the influence of an electric field, an electron in valence band can jump into a hole, creating new hole in the electron’s original position.

 Types of Semiconductors